jimhigson/oboe.js-dissertation/markdown/3_Background.md

 otherwise disrupt the sequence of HTTP's request-response model, streaming frameworks facilitate an entirely different sequence, that of perpetual data.
-Consider a webmail interface; initially the user's inbox is downloaded via REST and a streaming download might be used to make its display more responsive.
-Regardless, the inbox download is a standard REST call and shares little in common with the push events which follow to provide instant notification as new messages arrive.
+Consider a webmail interface; initially the user's inbox is downloaded via REST and although a streaming download might be used to make its display more responsive, the inbox download is a standard REST call and shares little in common with the push events which follow to provide instant notification as new messages arrive.